 Electronic Control Unit

 Inspect electrical connections.
-Apply both sucking force and blowing force with your mouth, to see if the valve still functions.
-If you can blow one way and can’t suck— or the other way around— the valve itself is still functioning.
-Clean carbon deposits with brake fluid and a rag before reinstalling.
+Apply both sucking force and blowing force with your mouth to see if the valve still functions.
+If you can blow one way and can’t suck— or the other way around— the valve itself is still functioning—clean carbon deposits with brake fluid and a rag before reinstalling.

-Check for kinks and carbon deposits blocking the passage way.
-Blow through with an air compressor blower attachment to check for clear air flow.
-Clean electrical connections with alcohol.
+Check for kinks and carbon deposits blocking the passageway.
+Blow through with an air compressor blower attachment to check for clear airflow—clean electrical connections with alcohol.

 Mass Air Flow Sensor

 Use a tread-depth gauge to get a good idea of how much life the tire has.
 Flex the tire and check for softness.
 A sign of a good tire is that it’s firm to grasp.
 If the tire is excessively soft, don’t use it.
 Inspect the inside and sidewalls of the tire for punctures.
-If the tire has a puncture, but it’s relatively small, and not close to the sidewall, it is possible to use a patch or plug to repair the seal.
+If the tire has a puncture but is relatively small and not close to the sidewall, it is possible to use a patch or plug to repair the seal.
 Lastly, make sure the tire is the right size for your vehicle.
 Often, you can find the sizing on the sidewall of the tire.

 Light Assemblies and Bulbs

 The visual signs of a bad coil spring include excessive rust or wear.
-Once you install the junkyard spring, listen for any noises coming from the suspension.
+Once you install the junkyard spring, listen for any noises from the suspension.
 Check for vehicle sag when parked and vehicle sway when turning.
 If you are still bottoming out over bumps after spring replacement, you may want to consider replacing the shocks.

 Just like with the coil springs, inspect for signs of corrosion.
-If there is slight rust or dirt in between the spring leaves, clean it with a wire brush.
-Then wipe clean with a wet rag.
+If there is slight rust or dirt between the spring leaves, clean it with a wire brush.
+Then, wipe clean with a wet rag.
 After cleaning, you can lubricate with a silicone-based lubricant.
 While cleaning, check that the U-clamps are tight and in the right position.
 Check the conditions of the clips holding the leaf springs together.
 Ensure that the shackle and dowel pins are not bent or corroded.
 Check rubber bushings at the end of each leaf spring.
 At most junkyards, the vehicles are no longer supported by the suspension.
-You will have to use your best judgement based on the cosmetic condition of the spring.
+You will have to use your best judgment based on the cosmetic condition of the spring.